 In addition to viewing results for the currently selected depth-area analysis, it is also possible to view results for other analyses that are not the current selection.
 However, those other analyses are also tracked in the same way as the current depth-area analysis to make sure data has not changed and results do not need to be recomputed.
-If any of the data in a depth-area analysis changes, it will have to be recomputed before results can be viewed.
-Results for other deptharea analyses are accessed from the Watershed Explorer, on the "Results" tab.
+If any of the data in a depth-area analysis changes, it will have to be recomputed before results reflect the current state of the model.
+Results for other depth-area analyses are accessed from the Watershed Explorer, on the "Results" tab.

 To begin viewing results, go to the "Results" tab of the Watershed Explorer and click on the desired depth-area analysis icon.
 If necessary, click on the "Depth-Area Analyses" folder to expand it and view the analyses in the project.
-The depth-area analysis icon will be disabled if any data used in the analysis has changed and results need to be recomputed.
-If any result is open at the time data changes, the affected results will be automatically updated.
+If any result is open at the time data changes, the affected results will be automatically updated, either a note will be added to the legend header stating the data has changed, or the results will be updated with new results.